telerik/blazor-docs/getting-started/web-app.md

 ###  4.3.
 Add the TelerikRootComponent

 Add a `TelerikRootComponent` component as a top-level component in the app and make sure it wraps all content.
 Add the component in the preferred layout file - could be the `MainLayout.razor` or a custom layout file.
-The important part is to ensure that the layout component where the `TelerikRootComponent` is defined has interactive mode.
+The important part is that `TelerikRootComponent` must be in a layout component with enabled interactive mode.

 .NET 8.0 introduces [new render modes for the Blazor components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0).
 The `TelerikRootComponent` must be placed in a layout page (e.g. `MainLayout.razor`) with enabled interactive mode.
 At the time of writing, the default render mode is `Static` and not interactive, so you need to make this change explicitly in your app.